 The quick answer

-This is a legal document, called a winding up petition, and is served on a company that owes more than £750.
+A Winding Up Petition is a legal document and is served on a company that owes more than £750.
 It will eventually lead to the winding up of the company forcing it into liquidation if it does not pay the debt or deal with it in an alternative way.

 In more detail